temporal-community/temporal-ai-agent/README.md

 Work in progress (very early!).

-This demo shows a multi-turn conversation with an AI agent running inside a Temporal Entity Workflow.
+This demo shows a multi-turn conversation with an AI agent running inside a Temporal workflow.
 The goal is to collect information towards a goal.
-There's a simple DSL input for collecting information (currently set up to search for flights).
+There's a simple DSL input for collecting information (currently set up to search for flights, see `send_message.py`).
 The AI will respond with clarifications and ask for any missing information (e.g., origin city, destination, travel dates).
 It uses a local LLM via Ollama.

 ## Setup
 * Install [Ollama](https://ollama.com) and the Mistral model (`ollama run qwen2.5:14b`). (note this model is more than 10GB to download).